Module-level property storage – Store configuration data at both the cloud and agent levels.

 Upload the JAR file generated from the SDK (if applicable).

-The uploaded JAR becomes active automatically.
+The uploaded JAR activates automatically.

 Limitations: